What is Leadership Agility?

 "You need to be aware of what others are doing, applaud their efforts, acknowledge their successes, and encourage them in their pursuits.
 When we all help one another, everybody wins." - Jim Stovall

+Next, you should understand when and which decisions can be decentralized to reduce unnecessary delays.
 Decentralized decisions reduce unnecessary delays and improve the flow of work.
 Agile leaders must understand when and which decisions they must decentralize.
 Frequent or time-critical decisions that need local context should be decentralized.
 Other decisions that are long-lasting and have a huge impact should remain centralized.
-Decentralized decisions empower the team to make decisions.

 Embracing Lean-Agile Principles

-Successful leaders embrace lean thinking and lean principles outlined by the House of Lean such as Kaizen (continuous improvement), respect for people, teamwork, innovation, sustainable flow, and Genchi Genbutsu (go and see).
+The Lean-Agile Mindset is the combination of beliefs, behaviors, and attitudes of leaders who embrace the concepts of the Agile Manifesto and Lean thinking.
+Leadership agility requires leaders to embrace lean thinking and lean principles outlined by the House of Lean such as Kaizen (continuous improvement), respect for people, teamwork, innovation, sustainable flow, and Genchi Genbutsu (go and see).
 Lean thinking encourages leaders to embrace core values such as respect, integrity, empathy, collaboration, and teamwork.

 “Success today requires the agility and drive to constantly rethink, reinvigorate, react, and reinvent." - Bill Gates